ckaestne/seai/assignments/I4_fairness.md

   * [ ] 10 points: A discussion of harms of representation and harms of allocation and corresponding groups/protected attributes in the context of the movie recommendation example is included.
   * [ ] 10 points: A discussion of the five sources of bias in the context of the movie recommendation example is included.
   * [ ] 10 points: The report includes a justified recommendation of at least *one* engineering practice (which can be **one** of (1) data collection & pre-processing, (2) fairness criteria selection and (3) monitoring & escalation) or a justification why no practice shall be adopted.
 The recommendation and justifications are grounded in the realism of the movie recommendation scenario.

+# Groupwork option

+To encourage deeper engagement with the content and collaboration, we provide the option for this assignment to work together with one other student in the class.
+We suggest teams for the assignment on Canvas.

+If you work together as a team, you can either submit a joint solution or separate solutions on Gradescope.
+If you submit a joint solution, both team members must have contributed to the solution and both team members will receive the same grade.
+If you submit separate solutions, those solutions may share text and you may discuss all aspects of the assignment, but we will grade them separately.
+Always make sure that you indicate with whom you worked together, even if just for part of the assignment.

+Groupwork is optional.
+You may decide to work alone.